 QUT supports the development of respectful, culturally aware and professional relationships between researchers and their supervisors.
-The University requires that research students and staff will complete the Office of Research Ethics and Integrity Research integrity online training course (QUT staff access only) and be appropriately trained in relevant research policies and procedures and the University’s expectations for ethical and responsible behaviour.
+The University requires all research students and staff involved in research complete the Research Integrity Online training course (QUT staff access only) and be appropriately trained in relevant research policies, procedures and the University’s expectations for ethical and responsible behaviour.

-- QUT students enrolled in an honours, research masters or doctoral program, or any substantial postgraduate research project or dissertation, and
+- QUT students enrolled in an honours, research masters or doctoral programs, or any substantial postgraduate research project or dissertation, and